 Our expertise is in being able to use our intellectual capital toward structured, scalable financing and debt solutions that leverage our global presence in physical markets.
 We pride ourselves on the agility to make fast decisions — but build long-term relationships.

 Mr. Messer has spent his entire professional career in the financial services industry, with a focus on commodities markets.

 After receiving a BA degree from Yale University in 1983, Mr. Messer was associated with the commodity trading units of Drexel Burnham Lambert and then AIG, working in both metals and energy markets.

 In 1994 he was named President of AIG Trading Corp., an energy trading firm, which he led until directing the unit’s sale to Sempra Energy (NYSE: SRE) in late 1997, resulting in the establishment of Sempra Energy Trading Corp.
 (SET) on January 1, 1998.

 Mr. Messer was named CEO of the joint venture and Global Head of Commodities for RBS, positions he held until March of 2009, when he resigned.
-Mr. Messer joined Freepoint at its founding in March 2011.
+Mr. Messer co-founded Freepoint in March, 2011.

 Mr. Gallipoli has been working in the commodities business since 1987.

 He began his career at Drexel Burnham Lambert and then moved on to AIG in 1990.
 At AIG he held a variety of trading jobs ultimately leading to Trading Manager of the Energy Group.
 For eleven years, beginning in 1998, he worked at Sempra Energy Trading Corporation, where he oversaw all the trading and market risk.
 Mr. Gallipoli and a team of two other senior executives built the business into a worldwide commodities trading company with annual revenues of greater than $1.5 billion.